WaledGoba220/Graduation_Project_Using-.Net6-/README.md

 > - We are going to see why this is very useful later on when we get to the Presentation layer.

 ### **3. Service Layer**
+> The Infrastructure layer should be concerned with encapsulating anything related to external systems or services that our application is interacting with.
+These external services can be:
+> - Database
+> - Identity provider
+> - Messaging queue
+> - Email service

+### **4. Presentation Layer**
+> The purpose of the Presentation layer is to represent the entry point to our system so that consumers can interact with the data.
+We can implement this layer in many ways, for example creating a REST API, gRPC, etc.
+> We are using a Web API built with ASP.NET Core to create a set of RESTful API endpoints for modifying the domain entities and allowing consumers to get back the data.
+> However, we are going to do something different from what you are normally used to when creating Web APIs.
+By convention, the controllers are defined in the Controllers folder inside of the Web application.
+> Why is this a problem?
+Because ASP.NET Core uses Dependency Injection everywhere, we need to have a reference to all of the projects in the solution from the Web application project.
+This allows us to configure our services inside of the Startup class.
+> While this is exactly what we want to do, it introduces a big design flaw.
+What is preventing our controllers from injecting anything they want inside the constructor?
+Nothing!